jianglab/motioncorr/Readme.txt

 This Git repositiory of MotioCorr is based on the MotionCorr 2.0 release with the following extensions:
+        1. New option -nrw to use running average of neighor frames for correlation analysis to detect relative shifts among frame pairs.
+It can be make the final motion trajectory smoother and presumably more liable.
-        1. Read any image format (DM4, mrcs, and essentially all formats used in cryo-EM fields by using EMAN2 IO functions)
+        2. Read any image format (DM4, mrcs, and essentially all formats used in cryo-EM fields by using EMAN2 IO functions)
-        2. Automatically convert to native endian of current computer regardless of starting endianness (i.e. big-endian used by DM4 images to little-endian used by Intel CPUs)
+        3. Automatically convert to native endian of current computer regardless of starting endianness (i.e. big-endian used by DM4 images to little-endian used by Intel CPUs)
-        3. Compile on all major computer systems (Linux, Mac, and Windows) using the cross-platform CMake build system
+        4. Compile on all major computer systems (Linux, Mac, and Windows) using the cross-platform CMake build system

 **********************************************************************
 The contents below are original contents included in MotionCorr 2.0